 *Elective colectomies are often performed laparoscopically, as this offers faster recovery times, reduced surgical site infection risk, and reduced post-operative pain, with no difference in disease recurrence or overall survival rates when compared to open surgery

 - This procedure is used in emergency bowel surgery, such as bowel obstruction or perforation.
 This involves a complete resection of the recto-sigmoid colon with the formation of an end colostomy and the closure of the rectal stump (Fig. 3)

 Colorectal cancer presenting with bowel obstruction can be relieved by either a decompressing colostomy or endoscopic stenting, after which staging and patient status can be optimised

 Chemotherapy is indicated typically in patients with advanced disease (adjuvant chemotherapy in Dukes’ C colorectal cancer has been found to reduce mortality by 25%).
 Systemic therapy for metastatic colorectal cancer is tailored with patient-specific and disease-specific predictive markers.

 An example chemotherapy regime for patients with metastatic colorectal cancer is FOLFOX, comprised of Folinic acid, Fluorouracil (5-FU), and Oxaliplatin, which has been demonstrated to significantly improvement in 3-year disease-free survival for patients with advanced colon cancer.

-Many high staging colorectal cancers will be managed palliatively, focusing on reducing cancer growth and ensuring adequate symptom control.
+Very advanced colorectal cancers will be managed palliatively, focusing on reducing cancer growth and ensuring adequate symptom control.